thebarbershop/environmental/README.md

 ## License

 This software is [Unlicenced](https://unlicense.org/).
 Do whatever you want with it, and I am not liable for any consequences.
+For more, read [LICENSE](LICENSE).

 ## Note